-Argyll and Bute Council have applied a national bias adjustment factor of 1.05 to the 2022 monitoring data.
-A summary of bias adjustment factors used by Argyll and Bute Council over the past five years is presented in Table C.1.
+Argyll and Bute Council have applied a national bias adjustment factor of 0.74 to the 2023 monitoring data.
+A summary of bias adjustment factors used by Argyll and Bute Council over the past five years is presented in [Error!
+Not a valid bookmark self-reference..](#)